jaalto/project--emacs-epackage-template/README.rst

 time.
 The users will download the package and in many cases send bug reports.
 Do you have the time to deal with those?
 Especially, if there is no more upstream to forward requests to.
-Packaging dead code serves no-one unless you are able to serve as the new usptream.
+Packaging dead code serves no one unless you are able to serve as the new usptream.

 FINISHING